 The future of the oil and gas industry will be shaped by a range of disruptive themes, with artificial intelligence (AI) being one of the themes that will have a significant impact on oil and gas companies.
+A detailed analysis of the theme, insights into the leading companies, and their thematic and valuation scorecards are included in GlobalData’s thematic research report,Artificial Intelligence (AI) in Oil and Gas – Thematic Research.
+Buy the report here.

 The oil and gas industry is facing many severe challenges, not least the shortage of easily accessible hydrocarbon reserves, forcing companies to explore far and remote reserves that are hard to discover, costly to explore and produce, and risky.
 Adding to this are the issues regarding sustainability, which can potentially shift demand away from oil and gas towards cleaner sources.
 Further, huge operational expenses and the asset-heavy nature of the industry make adaptation to newer consumption patterns slow and difficult.